 It is also possible that multiple parties acted in negligence.
-If this is the case in your Tampa trucking wreck, you can be sure that your attorney will bring claims against every liable person or party in order to maximize the compensation you’ll be awarded.
+If this is the case in your Tampa truck accident, you can be sure that your lawyer will bring claims against every liable person or party in order to maximize the compensation you’ll be awarded.

-We previously mentioned that injuries occurring in trucking accidents are often catastrophic.
-In a truck accident claim, the greater the impact your injuries have had on your life, the more you stand to be awarded in your claim.
+We previously mentioned that injuries occurring in truck accidents are often catastrophic.
+In a truck accident claim, the greater the impact your injuries have had on your life, the more you stand to be awarded.
 Some of the different injuries our clients have been subjected to after colliding with a commercial truck include:

 - Broken bones